The creative business is a people business. It’s about understanding, connecting and inspiring people through ideas and solutions.

-To do that well, we must be able to harness our own empathy and human understanding.
-Motivations are varied, and if we don’t open up to understand these motivations, we will be less successful in ‘winning with heart’.
+To do this well, we must be able to use our empathy and human understanding to unravel motivations.
+If we do not spend time or are not open to figuring out what drives motivations we will be less successful at connecting and winning with heart.

-The laws of physics demonstrate that “For every trend, there is an equal and opposite counter trend” and I am a firm believer in this principle.
-There never is an absolute truth, rather there are a series of forces that shape our lives and we each choose what suits us – there is no black and white, but a series of grey.
+The laws of physics demonstrate that for every trend, there is an equal and opposite counter trend and I am a firm believer in this principle.
+There never is an absolute truth, rather a series of forces that shape our lives and we get to choose what suits us, there is no black and white but a series of grey.

 And so it is with the #etisalatchallenge.
 For years people have been complaining that the Telco “doesn’t listen” “is old fashioned” and “doesn’t reach out to the community” – and then finally when it does, it gets bagged out on social media.

-I know there are only 2 Telco’s in the UAE but that is precisely why the #etisalatchallenge is so bold – because rather than rest on their laurels, Etisalat is trying to show the market that they are serious about offering best in market products and services.
-And if you check out their web site, they do have offers that are first in market and quite useful for some.
+I know there are only 2 Telco’s in the UAE but that is precisely why the #etisalatchallenge is so bold because rather than rest on their laurels, Etisalat demonstrates that they are serious about offering best in market products and services.
+If you check the Etisalat website, they have offers that are first in the market and quite useful for various audiences.

-What this campaign has done is create a conversation around Etisalat – it invites people to be part of the conversation either through the #etisalatchallenge or via opinions about the campaign – and that’s what every brand wishes for, to start a conversation.
+What this campaign has done is create a conversation around Etisalat and it invites people to be part of that conversation either through the #etisalatchallenge or via opinions about the campaign and that’s what every brand wishes for, to start a conversation.

-I think rather than critisizing Etisalat’s move, we should be supporting and encouraging this gesture by a prominent and iconic UAE brand.
-Maybe it could have been done in a more relevant way (somebody should have told the agency how to develop likeable content that gains traction, or how to use brand ambassadors meaningfully, and how to listen to customers on social media platforms and solve their problems) – but it takes guts to challenge people and live up to the challenge.
+Rather than critisizing Etisalat’s move, we should support and encourage this gesture by a prominent and iconic UAE brand.
+Maybe it could have been done in a more relevant way (using meaningful brand ambassadors and having a better customer service response across social media) but it takes guts to challenge people and live up to the challenge.
 And, taking a Challenger position is not something usually done by an established player.